nyuvis/patient-viz/readme.md

 $ ./build_dictionary.py -p json/AEF023C2029F05BC.json -c config.txt -o json/dictionary.json
 $ ./start.sh --list-update
 ```
-The file `patients.txt` is used to display all currently available event sequence files.

 `./opd_analyze.py opd` can be used to see which patient ids for `-p` are available.

 Own data can be loaded by passing the event sequence file as argument to `-p`